-- Our No Pets Allowed Signs are constructed of rust-free, heavy gauge, durable aluminum
+- Our No Pets Allowed Service Dogs Are Welcome Signs are constructed of rust-free, heavy gauge, durable aluminum

-- Our No Pets Allowed Signs are digitally printed with outdoor-rated inks
+- Our No Pets Allowed Service Dogs Are Welcome Signs are digitally printed with outdoor-rated inks

-- Our No Pets Allowed Signs rated for at least 7 years no-fade service
+- Our No Pets Allowed Service Dogs Are Welcome Signs are rated for at least 7 years no-fade service

-- Our No Pets Allowed Signs have pre-drilled holes for easy mounting
+- Our No Pets Allowed Service Dogs Are Welcome Signs have pre-drilled holes for easy mounting

-- DOUBLE the working life of your NO Public Restroom Signs by adding 3M Protective Overlay Film (POF)!
+- DOUBLE the working life of your Service Animals Only Sign by adding 3M Protective Overlay Film (POF)!
 3M’s high-tech POF protects sign faces against fading caused by the sun and harsh weather—and makes graffiti and sticker defacement damage easy to clear away without harsh abrasives.

 What is a service animal?